stackriot/dokku-gulp-tasks/README.md

 # Dokku gulp tasks

-A few opionionated gulp.js tasks for speeding-up deployment with Dokku.
+A few opinionated gulp.js tasks for speeding-up deployment with Dokku.

 These tasks assume the following about your environment:

 * Your application uses MySQL
 * You're running Dokku v0.4.14 or later, and using the [official MySQL plugin](https://github.com/dokku/dokku-mysql)
 * You have SSH keys set up for the `dokku` user
 * You're running in a Vagrant machine, with the root of your application shared at `/vagrant`